 Open up Adobe Bridge, browse to where you’ve saved your bracketed images and select 3 images you want to work with.
-I select the normal exposure image and then one that is shot at +2 stops (bright – er) and -2 stops (darker).
-Select all three images and then select Tools in the main menu (top row), then select Photoshop from the dialog options and lastly select Merge to HDR Pro from the grey drop down box.
+I select the normal exposure image and then one that is shot at +2 stops (brighter) and -2 stops (darker).
+Select all three images and then select Tools in the main menu (top row), then select Photoshop from the dialogue options and lastly select Merge to HDR Pro from the grey drop-down box.

 When you’re happy, head down to the lower right of the main dialogue box and select OK.
 This will close down the dialogue box and launch your HDR file inside Photoshop.